 Evidence of an official action of the University: A record created by, received by, sanctioned by, or proceeding from an individual acting within their designated capacity as an official of the University.
 Official actions of the University can be located in official communications, decisions, policies, or rulings issued by the University.

 Records Retention Schedule: A list of record types an office creates, how long they will keep the copy, the event or point in time that marks the start of the retention period, and the action that will take place at the end of that time (e.g., disposal, secure/confidential disposal, retain in office permanently, send to archives for permanent retention).
 Schedules may also designate offices with ultimate responsibility for the authoritative Record during the retention period.
+In 2008, IWU's cabinet approved this schedule for campus units to follow.

 Reference material: Documents retained by an office or individual solely for use as a reference in order to accomplish their work.